SpencerDAV/Biofeedback/README.md

 - Haptic feedback in the form of vibration alerts delivered using vibration motors controlled via Arduino

 ## KivyAppMain.py
 This file begins with the [Kivy](https://kivy.org/) style string that outlines the structure and appearance of the Kivy app.
+The rest encodes the functionality of each widget.

+## DemoMetrics.py
+The purpose of this file is to read in biosensor data and then analyze it to produce the desired metrics.
+Biosensor data is read from a txt file which can be produced in a variety of ways depending on your sensors.
+Our code for doing this is not present as we were forced to use a highly convoluted method due to issues with connecting to our bluetooth heart rate monitor.